bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 > You-know-who?

 ###Conclusion
 Shadowing is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
-Shadowing does create a potential pitfall though and adds a diligence requirement (always a bad thing) when using pattern matching.
+Shadowing does create a potential pitfall though, and it adds a diligence requirement (always a bad thing) when using pattern matching.

 This is an ugly wart on a beautiful language.